kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 When we hover the mouse in the line numbering column, clicking on the caret "`>`"collapses the code block from line 10 to line 20.
 This feature is very useful when analyzing large contracts, to focus on specific code blocks and collapse the rest.
 A large blue dot on the left signals a collapsed block.
 It also serves as a debug breakpoint in Remix.
 ![contract code block](./images/23-contract%20code%20block.png)

-In Solidity, name of smart contracts starts with an upper-case letter, never a lower-case and never a digit.
+In Solidity, names of smart contracts start with an upper-case letter, never a lower-case and never a digit.
 Try prefixing the name with a digit like "`contract 1Storage`".
 You'll see an ERROR at line 10.
 It will be the same if you prefix with a lower-case character.
 ```
 ParserError: Expected identifier but got 'ILLEGAL'
 -->